The Spell of San Cristobal

 La Vina de Bacco

-Drinks from 20 pesos include a free tapa
+Drinks from 20 pesos includes a free tapa

 Undoubtedly the most popular place for drinks day and night in San Cristobal is this cozy wine bar.
 Tables spill out into the street and it’s an ideal place to have an aperativo before dinner.
 The atmosphere is always lively and you really can’t beat the prices.
 Every drink includes a free piece of bruschetta, they also have a small menu of pastas and salads.